The Middle Kennedy Brothers

 The first biography that distinguished itself by questioning and thereby challenging the accepted intrigue of Marilyn’s romantic entanglements with the middle Kennedy brothers, a biography that briefly interrupted the accepted use of intemperate sensationalism as a marketing device, arrived in the form of Donald Spoto’s 1993 publication, Marilyn Monroe: The Biography.
 Spoto questioned and challenged the verity of Robert F. Slatzer and Jeanne Laverne Carmen, without really examining the details of their bizarre assertions, while he also questioned and challenged the sexual legends and the constructs that Marilyn engaged in a lengthy romance with John Kennedy, a fatal whirlwind affair with Robert Kennedy and that she was also a MOB mistress.

 Two additional biographies followed thereafter, one by Randy Taraborrelli in 2007, and then Gary Vitacco-Robles’ exhaustively researched two volume tome in 2014.
 Each biographer agreed with and otherwise reinforced Spoto’s assertions; and each biographer refuted that Marilyn and John Kennedy were involved in a surreptitious long term and complex romantic affair.
 Likewise, each biographer refuted the accepted assertion that Marilyn and Robert Kennedy were lovers.
 Each maintained that no credible evidence existed, or exists, to support a romantic relationship at all between Marilyn and the younger Kennedy brother.
-Likewise, each refuted the standard murder orthodoxies.
+Likewise, both Taraborrelli and Vitacco-Robles refuted the entrenched and ossified belief that the middle Kennedy brothers either murdered Marilyn or were otherwise involved in her death.

 Of course, the only person who actually knows for true who she gifted herself to sexually, and the details of her gift left Planet Earth many decades ago; and so, we are left yet again with some worrisome but nonetheless pertinent questions.
 Just how many of the sexual legends are factual; and likewise, just how many of the sexual legends revolving around the middle Kennedy brothers, and various mobster criminals, are also factual?
 But more precisely and more importantly, perhaps, what type of evidence could exist that has been able to transform the rumors and innuendoes, the mythologies and the legends, not to mention the downright sticky web of lies woven over the decades, into a near religious orthodoxy, into a gospel of incontrovertible facts and truth?